php-fig/fig-standards/proposed/http-message.md

     /**
      * Retrieves a header by the given case-insensitive name as an array of strings.
      *
+     * If the header did not appear in the message, this method should return an
+     * empty array.
+     *
      * @param string $name Case-insensitive header field name.
      * @return string[]